List of Hollyoaks characters introduced in 2015: Jade Albright

-Jade Albright played by Kassius Nelson, made her first appearance on 15 September 2015.
+Jade Albright, played by Kassius Nelson, made her first appearance on 15 September 2015.
 Although the character had been revealed in previous spoilers, casting and further details were revealed on 12 September.
 Jade was a familiar face to Lisa Loveday (Kiza Deen), and when she refused to prostitute herself out for Wayne (Nathan Whitfield), he used Jade to convince her to do so.
 Kassius Nelson has said that Jade "arrives with an interesting past, but there are certain characters who won't want that past to be revealed..."
-Jade's storylines include being embroiled in the sexual abuse storyline involving Pete Buchanan (Kai Owen) and Cleo McQueen (Nadine Rose Mulkerrin), being diagnosed with Hodgkin's Lymphoma, her close relationship with fellow cancer patient Alfie Nightingale (Richard Linnell) and being bullied by Peri Lomax (Ruby O'Donnell) and Nico Blake (Persephone Swales-Dawson).
+Jade's storylines include being embroiled in the sexual abuse storyline involving Pete Buchanan (Kai Owen) and Cleo McQueen (Nadine Mulkerrin), being diagnosed with Hodgkin's Lymphoma, her close relationship with fellow cancer patient Alfie Nightingale (Richard Linnell) and being bullied by Peri Lomax (Ruby O'Donnell) and Nico Blake (Persephone Swales-Dawson).
 On 10 October 2016, it was announced that Jade would be killed off after losing her battle with cancer, with Nelson making her final appearance on 21 October.
 It was later revealed that Nelson had filmed further scenes as Jade as a hallucination, with her final scenes airing on 28 February 2017.

 Jade first appears when Wayne reveals to Lisa that he has kidnapped her and states that he will only release her if Lisa decides to re-enter prostitution.
 It is then revealed that Lisa is not actually "Lisa Loveday", but a woman named Sonia Albright, and Jade is her younger sister.
 Jade manages to escape from Wayne and is desperate for Sonia take her in, but she refuses as the Lovedays believe that she is their daughter.
 Jade is devastated, and after confiding in Jack Osborne (Jimmy McKenna) about her troubled home life, he decides to foster Jade, delighting her.
 She moves in with the Osbornes and they accept her as a new addition to the family, much to Sonia's worry.
 Jade later accidentally calls Sonia by her actual name instead of "Lisa", leading to Theresa McQueen (Jorgie Porter) discovering her deceit.
-Jade is later targeted by Pete Buchanan, a sexual predator who has abused his stepdaughters, Cleo and Porsche McQueen (Twinnie Lee Moore) sexually and Celine McQueen (Sarah George) emotionally.
+Jade is later targeted by Pete Buchanan, a sexual predator who has abused his stepdaughters, Cleo and Porsche McQueen (Twinnie-Lee Moore) sexually and Celine McQueen (Sarah George) emotionally.
 Cleo becomes riddled with jealousy when Pete begins helping Jade with her homework, and when she discovers that Pete has given Jade another mobile phone to only contact him on, Cleo attacks her, with Jack's son Darren Osborne (Ashley Taylor Dawson) and Cleo's mother Reenie McQueen (Zöe Lucker) having to intervene.
 When Pete's abusive ways are revealed, he persuades Jade to get in his car and drives off with her.
 He arranges to leave the country with her, however Sonia contacts Jade and informs her of Pete's sexual abuse of Cleo, so she flees from Pete.